Konamiman/Nextor/docker/README.md

 Why pass `NEXTOR_VERSION` at all?
 It stamps the version into the **[OCI labels](https://github.com/opencontainers/image-spec/blob/main/annotations.md)** (standardised key-value metadata baked into the image and readable later with `docker inspect`) and the baked **`NEXTOR_VERSION`** env var.
 Those are `LABEL`/`ENV` instructions, which accept only literals or build args - they can't `cat` the file the way a `RUN` can (`manifest.json` *is* written by a `RUN`, and the SDK's `nextor-kernel-version.txt` is produced by the kernel build).
 That's the whole reason the value is injected from outside, and why the wrapper exists.
 It defaults to `unknown` if omitted.

-The build is fully reproducible from source: it downloads pinned Nestor80 releases (per target arch), installs SDCC 4.2.0 from Debian's apt, compiles `mknexrom` from `buildtools/sources`, and builds all six kernel base files via `make -C source/kernel everything`.
+The build is fully reproducible from source: it downloads pinned Nestor80 releases (per target arch), installs SDCC 4.2.0 from Debian's apt, compiles `mknexrom` from `buildtools/sources`, and builds all twelve kernel base files via `make -C source/kernel everything`.

 ### Build arguments